ndungujan23/slack-tvmaze/README.md

 ## Status & To-Do List
 Still a work in progress ⚠️
-- [ ] Document how to setup slack app
 - [ ] View Movie/Tv Show details

 ## License